This blog post may contain affiliate links, meaning I earn a commission from qualifying purchases. ( Full Legal Pages / TOS).

 Google Adsense has been hit and miss for me, and I ended up removing it from my blog before I started reaching higher traffic.
 For me, it wasn’t worth earning pennies.

 This all changed when I learned how to use Pinterest to drive huge levels of traffic to my blog.
-This is all thanks to the brilliant Emily Dyson, who created the Ultimate Pinterest Course.
+This is all thanks to the brilliant Emily Dyson, who created Big Pin Energy.
 I studied and implemented her strategy, and have been amazed by the results so far.
-You can get the course here.
+You can get the ebook here.

-Once I reach 50,000 sessions per month, I’ll be applying for Mediavine, another ad program, that enables website owners to earn more.
-I’m on 30,000 so far!
+When I reach 50,000 sessions per month, I’ll be applying for Mediavine.
+This is another ad network, known for paying well!

-If you’re getting started with blog / website monetisation, Google Adsense is very easy to set up, and their ‘auto-ads’ can place the adverts for you in the best places to be seen.
+If you’re getting started with website monetisation, Google Adsense is very easy to set up.
+Their ‘auto-ads’ can place the adverts for you, in the best places to be seen.

 Alternatively, you could personally sell advert space on your website.
-Set up a specific area, perhaps in your sidebar if you have one, and charge a specific rate per month.
-This will depend on your traffic, and it’s worth doing a bit of research to see the standard rates.
+Set up a specific area, perhaps in your sidebar, then charge a specific rate per month.
+This will depend on your traffic, and it’s worth doing a bit of research to see what other bloggers charge.

 I used to sell small sidebar ads on Fiverr, because it’s an easy-to-use platform where customers can find you.